Alfred Taylor (British Army officer): The letter

-On 4 October 1901, a letter signed by 15 members of the Bushveldt Carbineers (BVC) garrison at Fort Edward was secretly dispatched to Col. F.H.
-Hall, the British Army Officer Commanding at Pietersburg.
+On 4 October 1901, a letter signed by 15 members of the Bushveldt Carbineers (BVC) garrison at Fort Edward was secretly dispatched to Col. F. H. Hall, the officer commanding at Pietersburg.
 The author of the letter and the driving force behind it was BVC Trooper Robert Mitchell Cochrane, a former mining engineer and Justice of the Peace from Kalgoorlie, Western Australia.
 Trooper Cochrane's letter accused his fellow members of the Fort Edward garrison of six "disgraceful incidents":